stackbit-projects/groovy-squid-55ce3/src/pages/index.md

   - section_id: features
     type: section_features
     background: gray
-    title: Let us do the searching...
+    title: Let us do the searching
     subtitle: 'so you can spend your time building. '
     features:
       - title: The Best Feature of Your Services